JasonArticulate/JasonArticulate/README.md

 <div align="center">
   <h1>👋 Hi, I’m Jason!</h1>
   <p>Welcome to my GitHub profile!</p>
-  <p>I'm Jason, a Backend Developer at Articulate Cultural Trust based in Glasgow.
+  <p>I'm Jason, a Digital Assistant at Articulate Cultural Trust based in Glasgow.
 I'm passionate about leveraging technology to empower young people with care experience through projects like The Articulate Hub.</p>
 </div>

 ## 👀 About Me